McShelby/hugo-theme-relearn/exampleSite/content/cont/frontmatter/_index.en.md

 # codefence is involved and the library is not loaded by default.
 In this case
 # you can set `disableMathJax=false` in your frontmatter to force the library to
 # be loaded.
-# If not set, the set value of your site's config.toml is used.
+# If not set, the set value of your site's hugo.toml is used.
 disableMathJax = true

 # URL for external MathJax library.
 # Default: not set
 # Specifies the remote location of the MathJax library.
 By default the shipped
 # version will be used.
-# If not set, the set value of your site's config.toml is used.
+# If not set, the set value of your site's hugo.toml is used.
 customMathJaxURL = "" # "https://unpkg.com/mathjax/es5/tex-mml-chtml.js"

 #++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++